Francisco Keil do Amaral: Career

 Between 1939 and 1949, he joined a team of young architects at the Lisbon City Council - which also included, among others, Inácio Peres Fernandes and João Faria da Costa - responsible for supporting the initiatives of the then Minister of Public Works and President of the Lisbon City Council, Duarte Pacheco, relating to urban expansion and functional re-equipping of the city.
-Keil do Amaral will work on equipment projects and on the rearrangement of green spaces in the capital: Parque Eduardo VII; Large field; Monsanto Park.
+Keil do Amaral will work on equipment projects and on the rearrangement of green spaces in the capital: Edward VII Park; Large field; Monsanto Park.
 On the eve of the beginning of the Second World War, he travelled to Great Britain and Northern Ireland, France; Netherlands and Germany, to visit parks and deepen knowledge in that specific area.

 On March 4, 1941, he was made an Officer of the Military Order of Saint James of the Sword.

 "The Parque de Monsanto project is an essential work in the context of the major interventions carried out in Lisbon during the 20th century.
 Transferring the large park to the outskirts of the city, it reveals a new understanding of the issue of urban green spaces integrated on the larger scale. vast area of the metropolitan area and the expansion of the city ".
 Keil develops the general plan and equipment designs.
 "At the end of the 1940s, the works of the Clube de Ténis or Restaurante de Montes Claros will translate into happy moments on Keil do Amaral's journey, subtly reaching that sense of purification, of abandonment that he had been exploring since the first years. research on Dutch passion, in fact, from 1948 onwards Keil took on a greater modernity according to the codes of the Modern Movement, giving a new meaning to his production: in the Montes Claros Restaurant, he freed the floor plan, in the Clube de Ténis tears big glazing and resolves the coverage with tremendous agility".

-The arrangement of Parque Eduardo VII was another of his important works in the context of urban structuring of the city.
+The arrangement of the Edward VII Park was another of his important works in the context of urban structuring of the city.
 He planned the central, grassy lane, flanked by a Portuguese stone sidewalk; redesigned the lake; rearranged the Greenhouse and designed the entrance close to the bank.
 The set should be finished off, in the north, by the City Palace, to be implanted next to the viewpoint space marked by the monumental columns.
 To support this project, he travels to the United States of America, where he visits reference works of modern architecture, from Frank Lloyd Wright to Eliel Saarinen.
 Initially designed (1948) by a team that also included Hernâni Gandra and Alberto José Pessoa, the City Palace would become the subject of controversy and was never built.